legumeinfo/graphql-server/README.md

 # Legumeinfo GraphQL Server
 This repository contains a GraphQL server made with the [Apollo Server](https://www.apollographql.com/docs/apollo-server) that consumes data from one or more InterMine servers.

+## GraphQL schema
+This version uses a GraphQL schema which is tightly based on the InterMine data model.

 ## Docker
 You setup and run the Legumeinfo GraphQL Server with Docker as follows: